Sometimes problems don’t fit into one of the collections like

 ||Wraps a function or object to produce a

-We slightly modify our code our code by wrapping functions in
+We slightly modify our code by wrapping functions in

 This delays the execution of the function and generates a dask graph instead.